adammwilson/SpatialR/06_Spatial/05_Spatial.md

 ---

-The _eBird_ data should all be in from GPS (WGS84):
+The _eBird_ data should all be from GPS (WGS84):

 ```r
 proj4string(d)=CRS("+init=epsg:4326")
 ```

-And put on the US National Atlas Equal Area (Lambert azimuthal equal-area projection):
+Project it to the US National Atlas Equal Area (Lambert azimuthal equal-area projection):

 ```r
 dUS = spTransform(d,CRS("+proj=laea +lat_0=45 +lon_0=-100 +x_0=0 +y_0=0 +a=6370997 +b=6370997 +units=m +no_defs"))